happyduck/99java/README.md

 99 problems in Java
 ======

 This is a Java version of the 99 problems.
-The 99 problems also have [OCaml version](https://github.com/MassD/99), [Lisp version] (http://www.ic.unicamp.br/~meidanis/courses/mc336/2006s2/funcional/L-99_Ninety-Nine_Lisp_Problems.html).
+The 99 problems also have [OCaml version](https://github.com/MassD/99), [Lisp version] (http://www.ic.unicamp.br/~meidanis/courses/mc336/2006s2/funcional/L-99_Ninety-Nine_Lisp_Problems.html), etc.

 This README is restructured version of [ocaml.org-99problems] (http://ocaml.org/learn/tutorials/99problems.html).